darasus/ai-blog/content/one-pan-dinners-fewer-dishes.md

   recipes out there for one pan dinner recipes, so you have plenty of options.
   This one pan chicken recipe is easy to make and is great served with vegetables or a side salad.
+intro: >-
+  If you’re anything like us, you probably dread doing the dishes after a long day.
+Why?
+Because doing the dishes is one of the most time-consuming and tedious chores we have in our homes.
+That’s why we’ve discovered ways to reduce that dreaded task and make it as painless as possible.

+  Now that we’re all living together again after going off to college, we’ve introduced a lot of new habits as roommates.
+One of our favorites is learning how to make one pan dinners on nights when everyone has somewhere to be after dinner.
+It means less time in the kitchen and fewer dishes to clean later on!
 ---

 ## Why we love one pan dinners